Try closing the gap by opening your ‘white’ eyes

 Whereas now, with just 30 minutes exposure to something more honest and real, I’m already starting to form an entirely new perspective on who it is I share a country with.

-The art centre I’m in is Buku-Larrnggay Mulk in Yirrkala, a remote Aboriginal community about 700km from Darwin.
+The art centre I’m in is Buku-Larrnggay Mulk in Yirrkala, a remote Aboriginal community in Arnhem Land, about 700km from Darwin.
 Over the decades, places like this have been created throughout Australia to savour the traditions of different Aboriginal cultures, some of the oldest still existing in the world.
 We don’t all know it yet, but they, and the communities surrounding them, are central to educating us about our past and future.

 Buku-Larrnggay Mulk is full of weaves, barks, sculptures, ceremonial poles and other traditional pieces that represent the firmly established Yolŋu culture.
 Yolŋu is the Aboriginal civilisation of northern-eastern Arnhem Land.
 One fortunate enough to have survived through its hardships, and strong enough to have accepted history as history as a means to create the best possible future sharing soil with white people.